Sung-Huan/ANNOgesic/docs/source/subcommands.rst

       --TransTermHP_path TRANSTERMHP_PATH
                             Please assign the path of "transterm" in TransTermHP.
       --expterm_path EXPTERM_PATH
-                            Please assign the path of your expterm.dat for TransTermHP.
+                            Please assign the path of expterm.dat for TransTermHP.
                             Default is /usr/local/bin/expterm.dat
       --RNAfold_path RNAFOLD_PATH
                             If you want to assign the path of "RNAfold" of Vienna package, please assign here.